jlinoff/pam/PROPOSAL.md

 Anchors are unaffected — they follow heading text, not depth — so every existing cross-reference still resolves. `check-toc` reported all thirteen TOC disagreements the move created, and confirmed the result.

+### The restructure corrupted a section, and no check noticed

+The script that moved the two mechanism sections did this:

+    mechanisms = ''.join(lines[fic_start:csp_end])   # a STRING
+    fic = mechanisms[:fic_end - fic_start]           # sliced by a LINE COUNT

+`fic_end - fic_start` is a number of lines.
+Used as a character offset it cut 29 lines of text after 29 characters, leaving the *File Integrity Check* section reading:

+    #### File Integrity Check

+    Sinc

+with its body orphaned above the Content-Security-Policy heading, its first four characters gone.

+**`check-toc` passed.** So did the anchor check, and `make all`.
+Every heading was present, correctly nested and correctly linked — the structure was flawless and the content was mangled.
+That is precisely the boundary of what a structural check can see, and worth remembering before trusting a green `check-toc` as evidence that a document edit went well.

+**It was found by reading the file.** No tool substitutes for that, and the two built this release make it easy to believe otherwise.

 **The general point.** `check_images.py` verifies that links resolve, and every one of these links resolved.
 Structure needs its own question.
 That distinction